mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 SECONDARY

 WEAPONS

 A secondary weapon can be fitted, usually under the barrel.
 Most commonly this is a grenade launcher or shotgun, but other configurations are possible.
-A sec- ondary weapon mounting costs and weighs 10% of the secondary weapon's values.
-There is no need to provide a stock for a secondary weapon but it must have a bar- rel, receiver and any furniture the designer requires.
+A sec-ondary weapon mounting costs and weighs 10% of the secondary weapon's values.
+There is no need to provide a stock for a secondary weapon but it must have a bar-rel, receiver and any furniture the designer requires.
 A secondary weapon is separate from the primary, and is used independently; a Traveller can fire their assault rifle or the shotgun mounted under it, but not both at the